databyisra/databyisra.github.io/README.md

 # Welcome to My Data Analytics Portfolio

-Hello, I'm [Your Name].
+Hello, I'm Isra.
 I am working on my Data Analytics certification, and here are some of my projects.

 ## Project 1: Data Analysis of XYZ
 A brief description of the project.